-Idaho has far fewer resources than the federal government, so it only stands to reason that corporate guarantees should not be accepted as a form of reclamation bonding in Idaho.
+Corporate guarantees should not be accepted as a form of reclamation bonding in Idaho, especially since Idaho has few resources to conduct reclamation on defunct, bankrupt mines.
 While I recognize that corporate guarantees were included in the legislation passed by the Idaho Legislature, they can still be tightly controlled to limit the potential exposure that Idaho taxpayers face when mines are unable to satisfy their reclamation plans.